The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Conclusion

 \section{Conclusion}

-We report SOC and orbital-driven topological phase transition in ternary tellurides TaXTe$_4$ (X=Rh, Ir).
+We report the effect of SOC and orbital-driven topological phase transition in ternary tellurides TaXTe$_4$ (X=Rh, Ir).
 We show that TaRhTe$_4$ hosts WPs of both type-I and type-II, whereas TaIrTe$_4$ has only type-II (type-I) WPs with SOC (without SOC).
 All WPs in TaXTe$_4$ lie in the $k_z=0$ plane but remain well-separated in energy and momentum space.
-TaIrTe$_4$ appears as type-I WSM and SOC drives it from a type-I WSM into a type-II WSM.
-Replacing Ir with isoelectronic and isostructural Rh atom, d$_{xz}$-Rh/Ir orbital-driven topological phase transition occurs from type-II to hybrid WSM with SOC in TaRhTe$_4$.
+TaIrTe$_4$ appears as type-I WSM and under the application of SOC it converts from a type-I WSM to a type-II WSM. {{ With SOC, in hybrid WSM TaRhTe$_4$ [type-II WSM TaIrTe$_4$], d$_{xz}$ and d$_{z^2}$ [d$_{z^2}$] orbitals contribute significantly to the WPs.
+In TaXTe$_4$, replacing X=Rh with isoelectronic and isostructural X=Ir atom, orbital-driven topological phase transition occurs from a hybrid to type-II where there is a change in the relative contribution from d$_{xz}$ and d$_{z^2}$ orbitals to the WPs. }}

-The PHE in WSM has been proposed as a key feature of chiral anomaly and we report enhancement of PHE due to orbital-driven topological phase transition in TaXTe$_4$ (X=Rh, Ir) from ab initio calculations.
-The resulting Fermi arcs connecting WNs of opposite chirality have also been identified, which have interesting consequences for transport.
-We further investigate the role of effective mass on this topological phase transition and hence planar Hall response from tight-binding model calculations.
-Our study explores that orbital contribution has large effect on topological phase matter in ternary tellurides than SOC which opens the door to broader use of pure orbital angular momentum effects.
-We believe, therefore, our work triggers a fertile background for further exploration of orbital-related transport phenomena in ternary tellurides for future orbitronics.
+The PHE in WSM has been proposed as a key feature of chiral anomaly and we report enhancement of PHE due to orbital-driven topological phase transition in TaXTe$_4$ from ab initio calculations.
+The resulting Fermi arcs connecting WPs of opposite chirality have also been identified, which have interesting consequences for transport. {{ The magnitude of planar Hall conductivity differs noticeably between TaRhTe$_4$ and TaIrTe$_4$.
+We further investigate the role of velocity modulated off-diagonal effective mass on the planar Hall response from tight-binding model calculations to understand the materials behavior.
+Our study explores that orbital contribution has large effect on topological phases in ternary tellurides than SOC.
+We believe, therefore, our work triggers a fertile background for further exploration of topological transport phenomena in ternary tellurides.}}